Last Updated on: 12th August 2024, 06:09 pm

 While Page, Arizona’s top attraction is undoubtedly Antelope Canyon, there are still plenty of outdoor activities to experience within easy reach of the town center.
 The following list of the top things to do in Page – almost all of them hikes – will help you escape the crowds while getting to enjoy some of the area’s most stunning views.

-While long inhabited by the Navajo, the town of Page as we know it today was only established in 1957 upon the construction of the Glen Canyon Dam.
+While the area has long been inhabited by the Navajo, the town of Page as we know it today was only established in 1957 upon the construction of the Glen Canyon Dam.

 Presently, Page may only have fewer than 8,000 inhabitants, but it’s a huge hit with tourists – especially from Europe.
 In fact, you’re just as likely to hear French or German as you will English or Navajo.
 But as mentioned, it’s still relatively easy to leave the crowds behind.